-Now that we’ve dived into the differences of wording, it’s time to show you what varying food portions look like that have the same carb and protein amounts.
-It’s almost mind-blowing to see the varying portion sizes and understand that they are actually equal in terms of protein!
+Now it's time to show you what varying food portions look like that have the same carb and protein amounts.
+It's almost mind-blowing to see the varying portion sizes and understand that they are actually equal in terms of protein!

-Meat is made from protein, fat and water.
-So 100g of cooked salmon equates to only 25.4g protein, the rest is made from water, fat and trace vitamins and minerals.
+Meat is made from protein, fat, and water.
+So 100g of cooked salmon equates to only 25.4g protein, the rest is made from water, fat, and vitamins and minerals.